(Publisher’s note: The following article was republished from the Brother Jesse Blog 2010 archives).

 Last September, as a birthday gift to myself and my mother, I decided to discover the truth as to who my biological father is.
 Due to my mother’s circumstances surrounding my birth, I had two possibilities and a reality to face as a result of one pending DNA test.
 One DNA test would let me know more about myself, more about why I’m the way I am and mostly what the next phase of my life would be like concerning this.

 One man was deceased and the other one was alive somewhere in Houston.
 I chose to find him and ask him to take the DNA test if he would agree.
-The Power of Allah (God) moved on my desire to know the truth and I was able to find the one who is alive within days.
+The Power of Allah (God) moved on my desire to know the truth and I was able to find the one who is alive within days, and it was all thanks to a simple paternity test.
+This would change my life forever.

 This particular man was the one I was told all along was my biological father.
 Before I changed my name from ‘Jackson’ to ‘Muhammad’ in college, I used to bear his first name as one of my middle names.
 Honestly, I was happy to get rid of it because I figured why should I even carry his name when he had never carried me in his arms?